eduP2P/common/test_suite/README.md

 -   Go version 1.22+, which can be installed [here](https://go.dev/doc/install) and is necessary to build eduP2P.

+Additionally, to run the system tests, IPv6 has to be set up for the docker bridge connecting Docker containers to the host.
+First, edit `/etc/docker/daemon.json` to enable IPv6 and add an IPv6 subnet, as done in the example below:

+    {
+      "ipv6": true,
+      "fixed-cidr-v6": "fd42:7e57:c0de::/64"
+    }

+Then, restart Docker using `sudo systemctl restart docker`.
+If IPv6 has been set up correctly: - The IPv6 subnet you added to the configuration file is part of the `docker0` interface, which can be checked with `ip addr show docker0`. - In the output of
+`docker network inspect bridge`, the key “EnableIPv6” is set to true.

 ## System Tests

 In these tests, two clients attempt to establish a peer-to-peer